tilgovi/simple-xpath-position/README.md

 Convert a `Node` to an XPath expression.

 If the optional parameter `root` is supplied, the computed XPath expression will be relative to it.
-Otherwise, the root element is the root of the document to which `node` belongs.
+Otherwise, the root of the document to which `node` belongs is used as the root.

 Returns a string.